dietmarkuehl/P3552-task/lazy.md

     and inject a scheduler which doesn't never immediately continues
 - This does introduce a small overhead even in cases where there is no danger of stack overflows
+- Use symmetric transfer together with making some of the senders awaiters

 ## Asynchronous Clean-Up